ericafk0001/random-project-generator/README.md

 # random-project-generator
 A Random Project Generator!
-Made with vanilla javascript.
+Made with vanilla javascript and cycles through json files to randomize.